Fleetwood-Macchiato/main/README.md

 ## Description

 Sick of the same Dolce Gusto coffee?
-Starbucks messed up your order again or you simply want to know wheres the best brew in town? ☕️ Hundreds of options await you in Barcelona and //INSERT PROJECT NAME// will help you source your next favorite spot!
-Add your favourites ❤️ leave ratings 💯 and filter by preferences 🤓
+Starbucks messed up your order again or you simply want to know wheres the best brew in town? ☕️ Hundreds of options await you in Barcelona and at home. //INSERT PROJECT NAME// will help you source your next favorite beans or spot on Barcelona to brew the perfect coffee!
+Add your favourites ❤️ , leave ratings 💯 and filter by preferences 🤓

 ## User Stories

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
 - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
-- **homepage** - As a user I want to be able to access the homepage so that I can see what the app is about, login and signup
+- **homepage** - As a user I want to be able to access the homepage so that I can see what the app is about
 - **sign up** - As a user I want to sign up on the webpage so that I can see all the coffee spots that fit what I'm looking for
 - **login** - As a user I want to be able to log in on the webpage so that I can get back to my account and save my favourites and leave reviews
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account